jdemouth/nsight-gtc2014/README.md

 You can build all the Configurations at once using BUILD > Batch Build...

+Also, even if I don't provide Visual Studio 2008 or 2010 projects, you can easily build the step with NVCC from the command line:

+    nvcc -O3 -arch=sm_35 -DOPTIMIZATION_STEP=0x50 -o nsight-gtc2014.exe nsight-gtc2014.cu

+That command will build the optimization step 5.
+Replace 0x50 by another value 0xXX to build another step.

 Build on Linux
 --------------
 To build on Linux you need CUDA 6.0.
 There is a Makefile and a rule "step-XX" for each step.
 You can build all steps at once: